scienting/atomea/README.md

 ## Overview

-**atomea** is a Python package designed to simplify and standardize the setup and data management for atomistic simulations and calculations.
+Atomea is a Python package designed to simplify and standardize the setup and data management for atomistic simulations and calculations.
 It leverages the power of [Pydantic][pydantic] for schema definition and [Jinja2][jinja] templates for input file generation, making it easy to automate, document, and prepare input files for various computational chemistry and biology tools.

 ## Key features